 Industrial IoT, a major element of the Industry 4.0, can enable businesses to successfully embark on their digital journey in the future of remote work.
-Especially if organizations haven’t yet explored the functionalities and advantages of IIoT, it is critical improvement lever in times of crisis.
+This is especially true if organizations haven’t yet explored the functionalities and advantages of IIoT.
+Therefore, it is critical improvement lever in times of crisis.

 Industrial IoT is expected to disrupt tons of industries due to the increased adoption of cloud and 5G.

-Some of the many benefits of moving to a new form of managing industrial operations include reduction in costs and time required and more productive and efficient ways of doing business altogether.
+Some of the many benefits of moving to a new form of managing industrial operations include reduction in costs and time required.
+It also leads to more productive and efficient ways of doing business altogether.